 Upland Cress is similar to Water Cress but has a more intense peppery flavor.
-A little bit of upland cress adds a punch of flavor to food.
+Again, just a tiny bit of upland cress adds a punch of flavor.

 Grow Upland Cress as a microgreen or to the baby salad stage.
 However, Upland Cress leaves don’t get very large, so instead, wait for the first true leaves to form (as shown in the close-up photo above.

 The older the leaves get, the more potent the flavor.
-So test the taste along as it grows to find your favorite stage of growth.
+So test the taste as it grows to find your favorite growth stage.

-Upland Cress is edible both raw and in cooked applications such as steaming or sautéing.
-When used fresh, the leaves can be tossed into salads, placed on sandwiches and wraps, mixed with pasta, or use as a garnish.
+Upland Cress is edible in raw and cooked applications such as steaming or sautéing.
+When used fresh, the leaves can be tossed into salads, placed on sandwiches and wraps, mixed with pasta, or add it as a garnish.

 Cress can be mixed into soups, blended into sauces, or lightly sautéed and served alongside cooked meats.
-Upland cress pairs well with meats such as fish, poultry, ham, and smoked turkey, avocado, apples, cucumbers, onions, garlic, and even on Greek yogurt.
+Upland cress pairs well with meats such as fish, poultry, ham, smoked turkey, avocado, apples, cucumbers, onions, garlic, and Greek yogurt.

-Upland Cress seed is mucilaginous, meaning that it develops a jelly-like coating when it gets wet.
+Upland Cress seed is mucilaginous, meaning it develops a jelly-like coating when wet.

-Try to harvest cress clean; it doesn’t store well after being washed.
+Try to harvest the Cress cleanly; it doesn’t store well after being washed.
 Best if you wash it just before using it.